Ask about the wife: The student completely upsets Laschet – “That hurts me”

-Shortly before the federal election in 2021: CDU Chancellor candidate Armin Laschet has to defend himself against two tough theses in the ARD election arena.
+Shortly before the 2021 federal election: CDU Chancellor candidate Armin Laschet has to defend himself against two tough theses in the ARD election arena.
 The broadcast in the ticker for reading.

 - Federal election 2021 *: CDU man Armin Laschet * answers questions from viewers in the ARD election arena.